 The truth of the matter is, pale is the new tan.

-“Young women who use tanning beds before age 30 can have a six-fold increase in the risk of developing skin cancer,” Dr. Flynn said.
+“Young women who use tanning beds before age 30 can have a sixfold increase in the risk of developing skin cancer,” Dr. Flynn said.
 “The risk can increase with each tanning bed exposure and result in almost half a million skin cancer cases in the United States.”

 While exposure to UV light is fairly consistent across age groups, research indicates that high-risk exposure happens more commonly in teens.
 Moreover, blistering sunburns and overexposure to the sun or other source of UV rays during childhood greatly increase the chance of developing skin cancer later in life.

-Just as you encourage your children and preteens not to smoke, you should also advise them to avoid tanning beds and tanning outdoors.
+Just as you encourage your children and preteens not to smoke, you also should advise them to avoid tanning beds and tanning outdoors.
 The earlier you have the conversation, the better.
 Both are dangerous, and cancer doesn’t care how you are exposed to harmful UV rays.

 Spending time in the sun does offer some benefits — vitamin D, fresh air and a boost in motivation to exercise — so long as you follow a few sun safety practices.

 But even wearing sunscreen does not guarantee your child will never get skin cancer.
-The most effective thing you can do to help your child avoid melanoma, basil cell carcinoma and other forms of skin cancer is to change the “beauty factor.”
+The most effective thing you can do to help your child avoid melanoma, basal cell carcinoma and other forms of skin cancer is to change the “beauty factor.”

 Help your teen let go of the idea that fair skin (“pale”) means unhealthy, and that they need to be tan to be attractive.